Disentangling Multiple Features in Video Sequences using Gaussian Processes in Variational Autoencoders: Introduction

 We then demonstrate quantitatively the quality of our disentanglement representations using a frame prediction task.
 To improve prediction quality, we also employ a novel geodesic loss function which incorporates the manifold structure of the data to enhance the learning process.

 Our main contributions can be summarized as follows: \begin{itemize} \item We use Gaussian processes as the latent prior distribution in our model MGP-VAE to obtain disentangled representations for video sequences.
 Specifically, we structure the latent space by varying the correlation between video frame distributions so as to extract multiple factors of variation from the data. \item We introduce a novel loss function which utilizes the structure of the data manifold to improve prediction.
-In particular, the actual geodesic distance between the predicted point and its target on the manifold is used instead of squared-Euclidean distance in the latent space. \item We test MGP-VAE against various other state-of-the-art models on three datasets and demonstrate quantitatively that our model outperforms the competition in video prediction. \end{itemize}
+In particular, the actual geodesic distance between the predicted point and its target on the manifold is used instead of squared-Euclidean distance in the latent space. \item We test MGP-VAE against various other state-of-the-art models in video sequence disentanglement.
+We conduct our experiments on three datasets and use a video prediction task to demonstrate quantitatively that our model outperforms the competition. \end{itemize}